disablecamera/disablecamera.github.io/index.md

 ~~~

 You should see a message saying "Success: Device owner set to package
 com.disablecamera".

-If you switch to the Permanently Disable Camera app, you
+Go back to the Permanently Disable Camera app.
+It may prompt you to disable the
+camera again, in which case you should do so.
+Then, you should see a message
-should see a message saying that the camera is permanently disabled.
-If you try
+saying that the camera is permanently disabled.
+If you try to uninstall the app,
-to uninstall the app, it will direct you to the device administrators page,
+it will direct you to the device administrators page, which will not let you
-which will not let you revoke permissions for the Permanently Disable Camera
+revoke permissions for the Permanently Disable Camera app.
-app.

 ## 6. Add back all accounts to your Android device